 So, what type of dog food is best for Golden Retrievers?

-The best dog food for Golden Retrievers is dry food, such as kibble or cold-pressed.
+The best type of dog food for Golden Retrievers is dry food, such as kibble or cold-pressed.
 Dry food is more practicable for medium-large breeds, provides more nutrients per bite than wet food, and is less costly.
-Even if you choose a premium brand, dry food will still be less expensive.

 Having said that, depending on your Golden’s needs, fitness, health, and lifestyle, you should choose the diet that best suits him.
 You must, however, also meet your own needs and beliefs.